LukePappa/Ourism/text.md

 God is the divine ground of being.
 Union with Him constitutes true fulfillment.

-The Divine transcends, grounds, and is everything.
-Conscious union with it constitutes true fulfillment.
+Divinty transcends, grounds, and is everything.